Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Both Takashimaya and Isetan are popular Japanese department stores, with huge malls in Shinjuku.

-Takashimaya has 18 stores across Japan (4 in Tokyo) as of May 2024.
+Takashimaya has around 18 stores across Japan (4 in Tokyo) as of October 2025.
 The Shinjuku Takashimaya has 14 floors of shopping and restaurants, plus a small South Building with brands like Nitori and Books Kinokuniya.

 Isetan Shinjuku department store is based in an old building that began life as a kimono store in the 1880s and also has some incredible food-courts and supermarket sushi at inexpensive prices.